julienshim/codewars-playground/README.md

 # Codewars Playground

-A repository of personal HackerRank solutions.
+A repository of personal Codewars solutions.

 ## Table of Contents